Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

 non-deterministic and can only provide a statistical picture of the application behaviour.

-The `pat_build` tool is used to instruments your application.
+The `pat_build` tool is used to instrument your application.
 The first step to use this tool is to load the `perftools-base` and `perftools` modules and build your application as normal.